-VSEW_mk2 is the third generation of Convergence Instrument's smart vibration meter/datalogger.
-It includes It includes a 3-axis MEMS accelerometer, an accurate date/time clock, a non-volatile 128 Mb recording memory and wireless connectivity with fast USB and WiFiTM download.
-Depending on the settings it can record vibration/velocity signals and/or RMS vibration/velocity levels for months.
-Its very small size allows it to be attached to, or embedded within, the monitored equipment.
+The VSEW_mk4 and VSE_mk4 are new models in the VSE series of smart vibration dataloggers.
+They can record accelerations, vibrations, velocities and inclinations.
+They include a 3-axis MEMS accelerometer, an accurate date/time clock and a non-volatile 128 Mb recording memory.
+Depending on the settings they can record acceleration or velocity signals and/or RMS levels for months.
+Their very small size allows them to be attached to, or embedded within, the monitored equipment.